catchorg/Catch2/docs/matchers.md

 ## Writing custom matchers (new style)

-The new style of writing matchers has been introduced in Catch2 v3.
+> New style matchers were introduced in Catch X.Y.Z

 To create a new-style matcher, you have to create your own type that derives from `Catch::Matchers::MatcherGenericBase`.
 Your type has to also provide two methods, `bool match( ... ) const` and overriden